dservgun/zya/Readme.md

 f =\a1 -> a1

-I dont like 0 based arrays.
-Actually, I dont like this anyway, doesnt read well.

 #### Sub note:
 If things are working, we dont need to go about changing conventions.
 Though each new refactoring,